-This is an OCEAN Design Research Association project
+This was an OCEAN Design Research Association project.

 The project was a collaboration between the Deichmannske library as the initiator and client, OCEAN design research network, Oslo School of Architecture and Design, HFG Offenbach, Germany, and the YNOR boat builder company of Kragerø, Norway.

-The project aimed at investigating a systems approach to design and a integral design process.
-It involved a large scale investigation of the Deichmannske main library as a system of information exchange, study site, temporary work space, social hub, etc.
+The project aimed to investigate a systems approach to design and an integral design process.
+It involved a large-scale investigation involving field-work of the Deichmannske main library as a system of information exchange, study site, temporary workspace, social hub, etc.

-The project won a price from the Norwegian Design Council in 2008 for its systems approach.
+The project won a prize from the Norwegian Design Council in 2008 for its systems approach.

-The material realisation of the media stations involved a innovative material system, digital composite construction technology, a custom made interface delivered by a external company and a innovative programmed light system which was triggered by sensor technology.
+The material realisation of the media stations involved an innovative material system, digital composite construction technology, a custom-made interface and an innovative programmed light system which was triggered by sensor technology.

 Sevaldson, B. (2008).
 A System Approach to Design Learning.
 Systemisches Denken und Integrales Entwerfen / System thinking and Integral Design.
 A. Menges.
 Offenbach, Präsident der Hochschule für Gestaltung Offenbach am Main.

-The production is hosted and supervised by the professional boat building company YNOR in Kragerø Norway, by director Ronny Andresen.
+The composite production was hosted and supervised by the professional boat-building company YNOR in Kragerø, Norway, by director Ronny Andresen.

-Technical installations by Knut Karlsen and Gunnar Bothner Bye
+Technical installations and programming by Knut Karlsen and Gunnar Bothner Bye.